-- 4. Dairy/colored beef feeder calf members may tag two animals and select only one on the day of the fair. - Only dairy breeds show in the dairy beef feeder calf project (Holstein, Jersey, Brown Swiss, Ayrshire, Milking Shorthorn, Guernsey).
-If a member brings a feeder calf that is crossed with a non-dairy breed

-- (for example: Monbeliarde, Swedish Red Cross, Angus) those calves will be entered into the Other Breed Class. - 6.
+- 4. Dairy/colored beef feeder calf members may tag two animals and select only one on the day of the fair. - 5.
+Only dairy breeds show in the dairy beef feeder calf project (Holstein, Jersey, Brown Swiss, Ayrshire, Milking Shorthorn, Guernsey).
+If a member brings a feeder calf that is crossed with a non-dairy breed (for example: Monbeliarde, Swedish Red Cross, Angus) those calves will be entered into the Other Breed Class. - 6.
 The market dairy beef and feeder calf project will be for steers only. - Feeder calves must be vaccinated with current recommendations by the local veterinarians.
 The livestock committee will consult with the local vet and relay the recommendations and the requirements to the Youth leaders in January.

-8031 Junior Beef Showmanship-11 - 13 years old No Premiums 8032 Intermediate Beef Showmanship-14 & 15 years old No Premiums 8033 Senior Beef Showmanship-16-19 years old No Premiums 8041 Market Steers No Premiums 8042 Market Beef Heifers No Premiums 8045 Market Beef-Club Herd.
-Each Youth or FFA Chapter will be eligible to show a club herd consisting any age or breed.
+8031 Junior Beef Showmanship-11 - 13 years old No Premiums 8032 Intermediate Beef Showmanship-14 & 15 years old No Premiums 8033 Senior Beef Showmanship-16-19 years old No Premiums 8041 Market Steers No Premiums 8042 Market Beef Heifers No Premiums 8045 Market Beef-Club Herd .
+No Premiums Each Youth or FFA Chapter will be eligible to show a club herd consisting of four animals of any age or breed.
 Selection of this herd is to be made by the club.
-Not mor may be shown by each exhibitor unless club enrollment is less than four me mbers.
+Not mo re than one animal may be shown by each exhibitor unless club enrollment is less than four members.
 Club may have one herdsman in the ring.
-8046 Market Beef-Rate of Gain.
-Exhibit poster above animal showing records-"A"=2.7 lbs. or above per day, per day, "C"=2.09 lbs. or below per day.
-Each animal will be weighed in on Livestock Committee.
-Poster will have the following information: Date of V Weight, Weight Gained Per Day.
-Member must turn in completed record d book to receive premiums.
-8051 Junior Dairy Beef Showmanship-11 - 13 years old No Premiums 8052 Intermediate Dairy Beef Showmanship-14 & 15 years old 8053 Senior Dairy Beef Showmanship-16-19 years old No Premiums 0061 Livestock Committee reserves the right to combine above three classes. · 8061 Dairy Beef Market Steers 8065 Dairy Beef Club Herd-same as class 8045 8066 Dairy Beef Market Steers Rate of Gain same as class 8046 No Premiums DEPAR TMENT 4 - SECTION 4 - BEEF 8070 Dairy Beef Feeder Calf - Novice Showmanship/7-11 years old in their first y rear in the project 0070 Not eligible for Super Showmanship. car in the project.
-8071 Dairy Beef Feeder Calf - Junior Showmanship/8 - 11 years old 8072 Dairy Beef Feeder Calf - Intermediate Showmanship/12-14 years old 8073 Dairy Beef Feeder Calf - Senior showmanship/15-19 years old 8074 Dairy Beef Feeder Calf.
-No Premiums 8075 Feeder Calf Club Herd.
-8076 Beef Feeder Calf.
-No Premiums
+8046 Market Beef-Rate of Gain 0040 Exhibit poster above animal showing records.
+Each animal will be weighed in on date specified by Livestock Committee.
+Poster will have the following information: Date of Weigh-In, Official Weight, Weight Gained Per Day.
+8051 Junior Dairy Beef Showmanship-11 - 13 years old 8052 Intermediate Dairy Beef Showmanship-14 & 15 years old 8053 Senior Dairy Beef Showmanship-16-19 years old 8061 Dairy Beef Market Steers 8065 Dairy Beef Club Herd-same as class 8045 8066 Dairy Beef Market Steers Rate of Gain same as class 8046 DEPAR TMENT 4 - SECTION 4 - BEEF 8070 Dairy Beef Feeder Calf - Novice Showmanship/7-11 years old 8071 Dairy Beef Feeder Calf - Junior Showmanship/8 - 11 years old 8072 Dairy Beef Feeder Calf - Intermediate Showmanship/12-14 years old 8073 Dairy Beef Feeder Calf - Senior showmanship/15-19 years old 8074 Dairy Beef Feeder Calf 8075 Feeder Calf Club Herd

-DEPARTMENT 6 - SECTION 6 - SHEEP Market Sheep
+DEPARTMENT 6 - SECTION 6 - SHEEP

+Market Sheep

 - 1. A member must be 7 years old to show a market lamb pen. - 2.
-Market Lambs must be a minimum weight of 90 pounds to sell at the fair auction. - 3.
-Members may weigh-in or tag three lambs and select two to take to the fair.
+Market Lambs must be a minimum weight of 90 pounds to sell at the fair auction. - Members may weigh-in or tag three lambs and select two to take to the fair.
 A member will be allowed to show one lamb as an individual or two individuals. - 4.
 Lambs may be wethers or ewes.
 You may have two in the same class. - 5.
-Rate of Gain contest will be based on the individual weight gain for lambs. - 6.
-All market lambs exhibited must have tails no shorter than the caudal fold.
-If the tail is found shorter the lamb will be disqualified and unable to be sold at the livestock auction. - 7.
-All market lambs must be slick sheared.
+Rate of Gain contest will be based on the individual weight gain for lambs. - All market lambs exhibited must have tails no shorter than the caudal fold.
+If the tail is found shorter the lamb will be disqualified and unable to be sold at the livestock auction.